HajimeK/machine-learning/projects/capstone/report/capstone.md

 5. Evaluate with the model with given test set, with confusion matrix, and accuracy, precision, and f1 scores.
 6. Evaluate the contribution of feature, to discuss the possibility of reducing the sensors to predict failures.

-[^1] Air pressure system failures in Scania trucks : https://www.kaggle.com/uciml/aps-failure-at-scania-trucks-data-set/home

 ### XGBoost

-In this project, to detect the target Air pressure system with high accuracy, we apply a machine learning method known as XGBoost [^ 2].
+In this project, to detect the target Air pressure system with high accuracy, we apply a machine learning method known as XGBoost [2].
 XGBoost is one of machine learning ensemble methods known to give good results to various problems.
 XGBoost has a mechanism to accelerate learning called Gradient Boost, It is a method combining a mechanism that selects the best model called Randome Forest from multiple candidates.